Generation Why (Ms. Marvel): Critical response

 The review aggregator website Rotten Tomatoes reports a 96% approval rating with an average rating of 8.00/10, based on 112 reviews.
 The site's critical consensus reads, "Taking a page from its plucky protagonist's own splashy imagination, Ms. Marvel instantly establishes an identity of its own with this energetic opener."

 Kristen Howard of Den of Geek called "Generation Why" the best first episode of Marvel Studios' Disney+ series.
 Howard felt the visuals and tone of the episode were an "irresistible sugar rush" combination of the end credits sequence from Spider-Man: Homecoming (2017) and the "spirit" of Spider-Man: Into the Spider-Verse (2018).
-As well, they said the episode "boasts a lot of the kind of fun we were denied when Marvel decided Spider-Man didn’t need his own MCU origin story: a teen with relatable coming-of-age problems who also has to contend with suddenly acquiring superpowers", and gave the episode 5 out of 5 stars.
+As well, they said the episode "boasts a lot of the kind of fun we were denied when Marvel decided Spider-Man didn't need his own MCU origin story: a teen with relatable coming-of-age problems who also has to contend with suddenly acquiring superpowers", and gave the episode 5 out of 5 stars.
 Brian Silliman at SyFy Wire called the premiere episode "a cosmic delight" since it "retains the spirit of Kamala Khan", which was more important in his view than a direct adaptation, particularly with regards to her powers.
 Silliman also called Vellani "utter perfection" in portraying Khan.

 The A.V.
 Club's Sarah Shaffi highlighted the use of culture and Islam throughout the episode which was "subtle but not hidden" and felt "realistic", adding that heritage would be one of the central plot points of the season, particularly for Khan's grandmother and her bangles.
 Additionally, Shaffi called the episode and series "really rich visually and sonically so far, with a bright jewel-toned color palette and choice soundtrack", giving the episode a "B+".
 Swara Salih, writing for Gizmodo, commented that the first episode "really shines" when showing the Muslim aspects of Khan's family life; however, other cultural aspects needed "fine tuning" such as some of Shroff and Kapur's dialogue, with their "accent choices com[ing] across as more culturally from more Indian Punjabi than Pakistani".
 Salih also hoped that the series would become "braver" in addressing Islamophobia, as the first episode watered down an encounter from comics and "whitewashes the reality that so many Muslim kids and adults still have to face from their non-Muslim peers".

+Accolades

+Editors Nona Khodai and Sabrina Plisco were nominated for Outstanding Picture Editing For A Limited Or Anthology Series Or Movie at the 75th Primetime Creative Arts Emmy Awards for their work on the episode.